 Why Choose a Deed in Lieu?

-- A shorter waiting period to get a mortgage in the future
+- A shorter waiting period to get another mortgage in the future

 - And less required work (compared with a short sale)